Yosemite National Park in Winter

 Choose the perfect Yosemite lodging for your next trip this winter by region, budget and lodging type – from bed and breakfasts to hotels, vacation rentals, cabins and more.

-Most of the non-camping options in Yosemite Valley and southern Yosemite are open year round, including the tent cabins in Half Dome Village (Curry Village).
+Most of the non-camping options in Yosemite Valley and southern Yosemite are open year round, including the tent cabins in Curry Village.
 This year, Yosemite Mariposa County is excited to announce our new lodging additions to the area, Autocamp Yosemite and Explorer Cabins by Tenaya Lodge.

 Accommodations inside Yosemite usually require reservations months or even years ahead for summertime stays, but Yosemite National Park’s walk-up traffic in winter is light, and Mariposa County offers incredible Yosemite winter lodging options as well.